 Collectors: Frederick H. Pough

-Over the course of his life, Pough was a student, professor, curator, author and consultant of mineralogy.
+Over the course of his life, Pough was a student, professor, curator, author, and consultant of mineralogy.
 Dr. Pough was awarded a Doctorate from Harvard and taught mineralogy there for a short time.
 He worked as Assistant Curator at the American Museum of Natural History, and later became chairman of their Department of Geology and Mineralogy.
 During WWII he worked for the Manhattan Project in Brazil.
 After serving as Director of the Santa Barbara Museum of Natural History, he worked as a consulting mineralogist and eventually established his own consulting firm, Mineralogy, Inc.

 8.51 ct green quartz gem from Brazil

-Photo: Debra Wilson
+Photo of gem: Debra Wilson